 Expedition 73 backup crewmember Sergey Kud-Skverchkov of Roscosmos is seen in quarantine, behind glass, during a press conference, Monday, April 7, 2025 a the Cosmonaut Hotel in Baikonur, Kazakhstan.
 Expedition 73 crew members: NASA astronaut Jonny Kim, and Roscosmos cosmonauts Sergey Ryzhikov and Alexey Zubritskiy, are scheduled to launch aboard their Soyuz MS-27 spacecraft on April 8.
 Photo Credit: (NASA/Joel Kowsky)

-Expedition 70 NASA astronaut Loral O'Hara, left, Roscosmos cosmonauts Oleg Kononenko, and Nikolai Chub, right, are seen in quarantine behind glass during a press conference, Thursday, Sept.
+Expedition 70 NASA astronaut Loral O'Hara, left, Roscosmos cosmonauts Oleg Kononenko, and Nikolai Chub, right, pose for a group photograph while in quarantine behind glass during a press conference, Thursday, Sept.
 14, 2023 at the Cosmonaut Hotel in Baikonur, Kazakhstan.
-O'Hara, Kononenko, Chub are scheduled to launch aboard their Soyuz MS-24 spacecraft on Sept.
+O'Hara, Kononenko, and Chub are scheduled to launch aboard their Soyuz MS-24 spacecraft on Sept.
 15. Photo Credit: (NASA/Bill Ingalls)

 Quarantined Expedition 31 Flight Engineer Joe Acaba answers reporters questions from behind glass during a prelaunch press conference held at the Cosmonaut Hotel on Monday, May 14, 2012 in Baikonur, Kazakhstan.
 The launch of the Soyuz spacecraft with Acaba, Soyuz Commander Gennady Padalka, and Flight Engineer Sergei Revin is scheduled for 9:01 a.m. local time on Tuesday, May 15.
 Photo Credit (NASA/Bill Ingalls)